 It was also in the second half of the season that people started to question whether he and Juande Ramos had fallen out, considering that Van der Vaart had been used almost exclusively as a substitute – despite his blistering start – and that he only completed 90 minutes three times in the season, twice being in the final two games of the campaign.

 As a result, rumours swirled around his future, but he stayed for the time being until after Manuel Pellegrini had been appointed, although the Chilean clearly wasn’t a big fan.
 After a stop-start time in Spain, was his talent on the verge of wasting away?
 It felt like he was on his way out when fellow Dutchmen, Robben, Sneijder and Klaas-Jan Huntelaar, were kicked out of the club to make way for Kaká, Cristiano Ronaldo, and Karim Benzema.

 During his final season, one spent watching more than playing, he only managed seven goals.
 Needing a move fast, he embarked on a transfer to the Premier League that would finally give the playmaker a chance to show his talent at the top on a consistent basis.

-On 31 August 2010, Harry Redknapp, Daniel Levy and Tottenham Hotspur managed to seal a deal for what many described as the bargain of the window when they signed Van der Vaart for a paltry £8 million.
-In just two hours, he had gone from being surplus to requirements under José Mourinho and Real Madrid, to becoming the star man in a bright Tottenham Hotspur team.
+On 31 August 2010, Harry Redknapp, Daniel Levy and Tottenham Hotspur managed to seal a deal for what many described as the bargain of the window when they signed Van der Vaart for a paltry £8m.
+In just two hours, he had gone from being surplus to requirements under José Mourinho and Real Madrid to the star man in a bright Tottenham Hotspur team.